microsoft/muzic/museformer/README.md

 In our experiment, we run it on 4 GPUs, and the batch size is set to 1, so the real batch size is 4.
 Current implementation only supports batch size = 1.
 You may change `UPDATE_FREQ` to modify the real batch size.

+By modifying `con2con` and `con2sum`, you can control the bars for the fine-grained attention and the coarse-grained attention, respectively.

 In your first run, it may take some time to build up auxiliary information and compile CUDA kernels, so you may take a cup of coffee at this moment.

-You can download a checkpoint [here](https://1drv.ms/u/s!Aq3YEPZCcV5ibz9ySjjNsEB74CQ).
+You can download a checkpoint [here](https://1drv.ms/u/s!Aq3YEPZCcV5ibz9ySjjNsEB74CQ), and put it in `checkpoints/mf-lmd6remi-1` for evaluation and inference.

 ## 4. Evaluation